StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 {{% note %}}

-It is my hope that these slides may be a great help to those who wish to use the materials of this site in their own Bible teaching endeavors -- while the materials of this site are copyrighted, as long as proper attribution is given, they may be used in all non-commercial endeavors without any other strings attached.
+It is my hope that these slides may be a great help to those who wish to use the materials of this site in their own Bible teaching endeavors---while the materials of this site are copyrighted, as long as proper attribution is given, they may be used in all non-commercial endeavors without any other strings attached.
 (The limiting to non-commercial endeavors is because I am against making money off of the teaching of the Word of God, as a general principle).
-So here, you can freely teach through any of the slideshow presentations yourself, as long you don't pass them off as your own, but instead say something to the effect of "I didn't make these -- they came from BibleDocs" and give a link to the site.
+So here, you can freely teach through any of the slideshow presentations yourself, as long you don't pass them off as your own, but instead say something to the effect of "I didn't make these---they came from BibleDocs" and give a link to the site.

 {{% /note %}}

-As to videos, they primarily live on [this ministry's YouTube channel](https://www.youtube.com/channel/UCFk7khraAKf68DZ5GeYEFIw).
+As to videos, they primarily live on [this ministry's YouTube channel](https://www.youtube.com/channel/UCFk7khraAKf68DZ5GeYEFIw), and the audio lives on the respective podcasts (TODO).

 <!--